 All kinds.
 Many people on working holidays will gravitate to working in jobs with *relatively* easy entry level positions such as in hospitality, retail, food services, call centres, etc. If you have professional experience and education in a particular industry, then feel free to apply for those types of professional jobs as well.
 It’s worth noting that an employer may be hesitant to hire you for a permanent position because your visa only allows you to work for two years.
-If you decide to apply for a professional job you might want to also apply for entry level positions in retail, food services, to get a job and earn some money while you can.
+If you decide to apply for a professional job it could take time before you land anything.
+You might want to apply for entry level positions in retail, food services to earn some money while you wait.

-While I do some freelance writing myself I knew I wanted to get a job working with other people.
+Personally I do some work as a freelance writing, but I wanted another job working with other people.
 I love writing, but it can be very isolating, and I like having a job (and extra income) as a way to socialise.
-If you do freelance work (writing, graphic design, etc.) you can keep doing freelance or contract work on the side.
+If you do freelance work (writing, graphic design, etc.) you can keep doing freelance or contract work on the side or as your main job if you can afford it.
 Just remember to keep track of your income for tax purposes.

 In Ireland they use a CV format.
 If you are going through the USIT program, they can do a CV review and mock interviews, which can be very helpful.
-Unlike resumes, which are only 1 page and super condensed, the CV is a bit longer and contains a bit of personal information about yourself (hobbies, interests.
-We’re talking about things that are safe to mention to a potential employer (so you know maybe don’t disclose your personal kinks 😉).
+Unlike resumes, which are only 1 page and super condensed, the CV is a bit longer and contains a bit of personal information about yourself like hobbies that are safe to mention to a potential employer.

 IrishJobs.ie has a bunch of different CV templates.
 That said you don’t have to make your CV look exactly like the ones on this site, but it gives you an idea of how to organise your CV.
 Remember to double check your information (spelling and grammar) to make sure there are no mistakes.